 All Sub-Indexes are Not Equal, and Some Can Even Hurt

 It must be noted that the three entrepreneurial sub-indexes are not of equal importance.
 The attitude sub-index measures society’s basic attitudes toward entrepreneurship through education and social stability.
 The activity sub-index measures what individuals are actually doing to improve the quality of human resources and technological efficiency.
-The aspiration sub-index measures how much of the entrepreneurial activity is being directed toward innovation, high-impact entrepreneurship, and globalisation.
+The aspiration sub-index measures how much of the entrepreneurial activity is being directed toward innovation, high-impact entrepreneurship, and globalization.

-It must also be noted, that because entrepreneurship is a complex social phenomena, the attributes used in the sub-indexes, are more powerful collectively than they are individually.
+It must also be noted, that because entrepreneurship is a complex social phenomenon, the attributes used in the sub-indexes, are more powerful collectively than they are individually.
 This is what makes true entrepreneurship, the killer application for sustainable economic development.

-Therefore GEI is built using configuration theory, which lowers sub-index scores if there is a shortage or low level score on its components.
-The low scores can act as ‘bottlenecks’ to entrepreneurship and can therefore have negative results on entrepreneurial activity.
+Therefore GEI is built using configuration theory, which lowers sub-index scores if there is a shortage or low-level score on its components.
+The low scores can act as ‘bottlenecks’ to entrepreneurship and can, therefore, have negative results on entrepreneurial activity.
 The wider the range between low and high scores, the more severe the ‘bottleneck’ penalty applied.
 The most entrepreneurial economies are both broad and deep across most of the components of the 3 GEI sub-indexes: Attitudes, Activity, and Aspirations.